Decibel: Suffixes and reference values

 Outside of documents adhering to SI units, the practice is very common as illustrated by the following examples.
 There is no general rule, with various discipline-specific practices.
 Sometimes the suffix is a unit symbol ("W","K","m"), sometimes it is a transliteration of a unit symbol ("uV" instead of μV for microvolt), sometimes it is an acronym for the unit's name ("sm" for square meter, "m" for milliwatt), other times it is a mnemonic for the type of quantity being calculated ("i" for antenna gain with respect to an isotropic antenna, "λ" for anything normalized by the EM wavelength), or otherwise a general attribute or identifier about the nature of the quantity ("A" for A-weighted sound pressure level).
-The suffix is often connected with a hyphen, as in "dB-Hz", or with a space, as in "dB HL", or enclosed in parentheses, as in "dB(sm)", or with no intervening character, as in "dBm" (which is non-compliant with international standards).
+The suffix is often connected with a hyphen, as in "dB-Hz", or with a space, as in "dB HL", or enclosed in parentheses, as in "dB(HL)", or with no intervening character, as in "dBm" (which is non-compliant with international standards).

+List of suffixes

 Voltage

 Since the decibel is defined with respect to power, not amplitude, conversions of voltage ratios to decibels must square the amplitude, or use the factor of 20 instead of 10, as discussed above.